-- People with conditions that affect the bladder's nerve supply (including diabetes, multiple sclerosis, Parkinson's disease, and spinal cord injuries)
+- Have a condition that affects your bladder's nerve supply (including diabetes, multiple sclerosis, Parkinson's disease, and spinal cord injuries)

-- People who have any kind of obstruction blocking the passage of urine, such as a tumor, kidney stone, or an enlarged prostate
+- Have something that blocks the passage of urine, such as a tumor, kidney stone, or an enlarged prostate

-- Those who use a contraceptive diaphragm or spermicide for birth control
+- Use a contraceptive diaphragm or spermicide for birth control

-- People who use a catheter, a tube placed into the bladder to drain urine from the bladder into a bag outside of the body
+- Have a catheter, a tube placed into the bladder to drain urine from the bladder into a bag outside the body

-Most of the risk factors listed also increase the chance that a simple bladder infection may quickly become to a more serious kidney infection, or to sepsis (an infection that has entered the bloodstream).
-Pregnant women with kidney infections have a greater chance of delivering their babies prematurely.
+Most of these traits also raise the chance that a simple bladder infection may become a more serious kidney infection, or turn into sepsis (an infection that has gotten into your bloodstream).
+For pregnant women, a kidney infection can raise the odds of delivering a baby too early.

-Bacteria that are normally found in the gastrointestinal tract, such as E. coli, cause most urinary tract infections.
-Other bacteria that can cause urinary tract infections include staphylococcus, proteus, klebsiella, enterococcus, and pseudomonas.
+Most UTIs are due to bacteria that are normally found in your gut, such as E. coli.
+Other bacteria that can cause them include staphylococcus, proteus, klebsiella, enterococcus, and pseudomonas.

-Some bladder infections in both men and women have been linked to two sexually transmitted organisms: Chlamydia trachomatis and mycoplasma.
-Another sexually transmitted organism, trichomonas, can cause similar symptoms.
+Some bladder infections in both men and women are linked to two sexually transmitted bugs: Chlamydia trachomatis and mycoplasma.
+Another parasite, trichomonas, can cause similar symptoms.

-Women are more likely to get urinary tract infections, because the tube running from the bladder to the outside (the urethra) is much shorter than in men.
-Because the urethral opening is relatively close to the anus in women, bacteria from stool can easily contaminate the female urethra.
-A urinary tract infection in young women may be associated with sexual activity.
+Women are more likely to get urinary tract infections, because the tube that goes from the bladder to the outside (the urethra) is much shorter than in men.
+Because the urethral opening is closer to the anus in women, it’s easier for bacteria from stool to get into the female urethra.
+A urinary tract infection may be linked to sex.

-In men, however, a bladder infection is almost always a symptom of an underlying disorder.
-Often, the infection has migrated from the prostate or some other part of the body, signaling problems in those locations.
-Or it may mean that a tumor or other obstruction is interfering with the urinary tract.
+In men, a bladder infection is almost always a symptom of another condition.
+Often, the infection has moved from the prostate or some other part of the body.
+Or it may mean that a tumor or something else is blocking or interfering with the urinary tract.

-Chronic kidney infections in children are sometimes caused by a structural problem that allows urine to flow back from the bladder to kidneys (reflux), or by an inability of the bladder to empty completely.
+Chronic kidney infections in children sometimes happen because of a structural problem that allows urine to flow back from the bladder to the kidneys (reflux), or because the bladder doesn’t empty completely.